 Brenda works this cable across 8 stitches, on a background of extended single crochet (ESC).
 She notes that the ESC stitch pattern is great for a cable background because it is a flat, smooth stitch, and the stitches stack vertically on top of each other and do not “lean” or twist off to the side as they are worked in the round.

-Brenda begins by working a set-up row: she works ESC across to the location where she wants her cable to start, then she works 8 DC stitches where she wants the cable to be, she then continues with ESC.
-She then positions the first stitch from the set-up row right next to the last stitch worked, preparing to work in the round.
+Brenda begins by working a set-up row: she works ESC across to the location where she wants her cable to start, then she works 8 DC stitches where she wants the cable to be.
+She then continues with ESC.
+Then she positions the first stitch from the set-up row right next to the last stitch worked, preparing to work in the round.

 Brenda begins working the cable stitch pattern, beginning with Round 1 of the chart and working as follows:

 Rnd 1: ESC in each stitch to cable section, FPDC in each of the next 8 DC sts, ESC in each stitch to end.

 Rnd 2: ESC in each stitch to cable section, skip next 4 sts, FPTR in each of next 4 sts, working in front of sts just made, FPTR in 4 skipped sts, ESC to end.